 Going through a pre-retirement checklist to prepare for post-pandemic life is a smart move.
 Like packing for a long trip, it’s easy to forget something you may end up regretting not bringing without such a checklist.
+Personally, I’m planning on re-retiring soon, hence the reason why I wrote this post.

 Retiring from a job after years or decades of work is a scary proposition.
 This fear is one of the reasons why retirement researchers who feel confident about their safe withdrawal rate assumptions still won’t retire.
 It is much easier to pontificate about retirement when you are still gainfully employed.